cosmos/cosmos-sdk/docs/architecture/adr-021-protobuf-query-encoding.md

 [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) is a project that translates REST calls into GRPC calls using special annotations on service methods.
-Apps that want to expose REST queries should add `google.api.http` annotations to their `rpc` methods as in this example below.
-By convention HTTP method paths registered this way should correspond to the protobuf package paths for their respective modules, i.e. `cosmos_sdk.x.bank.v1` translates to `/cosmos_sdk/x/bank/v1/`.
+Modules that want to expose REST queries should add `google.api.http` annotations to their `rpc` methods as in this example below.

 ```proto
 // x/bank/types/types.proto